Acorn BBC Master Compact

-The Compact included a copy of Acorn's first public GUI interface.
-No commercial software or utilities, others than those included on the Welcome disk were ever made available for the system.
+The Compact included a copy of Acorn's first public GUI.
+No commercial software or utilities, other than those included on the Welcome disk were ever made available for the system.

 Magazines RELATED to Acorn BBC Master Compact in our Library